 Lots of people have warned me about visiting Istanbul in the current political climate.
 They seem to think that Istanbul is not safe nowadays.
 I’ve had warnings about riots around the constitutional referendum, threat of terrorism and the dangerous political situation.
-Since my first trip to Colombia I have learnt to take these kinds of warnings with a grain of salt.
+Since my first trip to Colombia I have learnt to take some of these warnings with a grain of salt.

 It was back in 2014 when I had planned my first visit to Colombia to see my -then- boyfriend, and the warnings started coming from all around me.
 People thought I had gone nuts planning to travel to Colombia, a country that was not considered very safe by the people around me.
 There was a risk of kidnap, a risk of randomly being shot in the streets, a massive risk of being robbed, occasionally resulting in murder as well, the risk of anything related to drugs, and much more.To be honest, all of the negative comments did get to me and I was a bit scared to go.
 It was the first time for me to visit a destination with a notorious history like this.
 It was even the first time for me to travel outside of Europe.
 I remember that, while I was packing my suitcase for that trip, I heard on the TV that two Dutch girls had just gone missing in Panama.
 Although it made me seriously doubt if I should go, my desire to see David again won and the next day I was on my way.
 I instantly fell in love with his country just like the way I had with him.